13 Years of Empowering Teen Girls and Impacting the Community

 Project No More SHAME

-Project No More SHAME is a public information campaign that educates and breaks the stigma and shame of HIV/AIDS, human trafficking and sexual assault.
-The program is designed to educate girls and women of color about their sexual health, HIV/AIDS, sex trafficking and sexual assault awareness.
-The goal of the program is to help girls and women to find their voice as sexual assault survivors and to empower girls and women to get tested for HIV/AIDS and other STDs, and to stay in treatment if it is needed.
+A public information campaign that educates and breaks the stigma and shame of HIV/AIDS, human trafficking and sexual assault.
+The initiative is designed to educate girls and women of color about their sexual health, HIV/AIDS, sex trafficking and sexual assault awareness.
+The goal is to help girls and women to find their voice as sexual assault survivors and to empower girls and women to get tested for HIV/AIDS and other STDs, and to stay in treatment if it is needed.